 - Financial status check.

 Variations are huge when it comes to type of host house you will be living in.
 The country/city/town you travel to will be a deciding factor.
 Different climates give different needs and so does financial status.
-However, whether you live in an apartment, house, palace, trailer-home, duplex or farm you may expect the following:
+However, whether you live in an apartment, house, palace, trailer-home, duplex or on a farm you should expect the following:

 - Your own bed.